-Include the following clause as prescribed in § 330.10.30(dd).
+Include the following clause as prescribed in § 330.10.30(dd) (Provisions and Clauses).

-Walsh-Healey Public Contracts Act (APR 2011)
+Walsh-Healey Public Contracts Act (JUN 2012)

-If this contract is for the manufacture or furnishing of materials, products, articles or equipment in an amount that exceeds or may exceed \$15,000, and is subject to the Walsh-Healey Public Contracts Act, as amended (41 U.S.C. §§ 35-45), the following terms and conditions apply:
+If this contract is for the manufacture or furnishing of materials, products, articles or equipment in an amount that exceeds or may exceed \$15,000, and is subject to the Walsh-Healey Public Contracts Act, as amended (41 U.S.C. § 6501 et seq.), the following terms and conditions apply:

 - (1) all stipulations required by the Act and regulations issued by the Secretary of Labor (41 CFR chapter 50) are incorporated by reference.
 These stipulations are subject to all applicable rulings and interpretations of the Secretary of Labor that are now, or may hereafter, be in effect; - (2) all employees whose work relates to this contract shall be paid not less than the minimum wage prescribed by regulations issued by the Secretary of Labor (41 CFR 50-202.2).
-Learners, student learners, apprentices, and handicapped workers may be employed at less than the prescribed minimum wage (see 14 CFR 50-202.3) to the same extent that such employment is permitted under Section 14 of the Fair Labor Standards Act (41 U.S.C.
-40).
+Learners, student learners, apprentices, and handicapped workers may be employed at less than the prescribed minimum wage (see 14 CFR 50-202.3) to the same extent that such employment is permitted under Section 14 of the Fair Labor Standards Act (29 U.S.C.
+201 et seq.).